KaihuaTang/kai-blog/_posts/2022-05-15-disco-diffusion-learning-note1.md

 Disco Diffusion (DD) \[[1](https://colab.research.google.com/github/alembics/disco-diffusion/blob/main/Disco_Diffusion.ipynb), [2](https://docs.google.com/document/d/1l8s7uS2dGqjztYSjPpzlmXLjl5PM3IGkRWI3IiCuK7g/edit)\] is an open-source project that generates high-quality images from the given text description, which is also known as *prompt*.
 The technique used by DD is called CLIP-guided Diffusion, where the CLIP \[[3](https://openai.com/blog/clip/)\] is an multi-modal pretrained model that connecting text and images, and diffusion model [4,5,6,7] is a kind of generative model that iteratively update the image from Gaussian noise to a cleaner and more detailed version of the original one (Fig. 2).
 Combining the above two techniques, DD is then created by [Somnai](https://twitter.com/Somnai_dreams), augmented by [Gandamu](https://twitter.com/gandamu_ml), and building on the work of [RiversHaveWings](https://twitter.com/RiversHaveWings), [nshepperd](https://twitter.com/nshepperd1), and many other collaborators.

-A demo of Disco Diffusion can also be freely obtained, modified, and executed on [Google Colab Notebook](https://colab.research.google.com/github/alembics/disco-diffusion/blob/main/Disco_Diffusion.ipynb).

-A detailed introduction of Disco Diffusion can be found at [URL](https://docs.google.com/document/d/1l8s7uS2dGqjztYSjPpzlmXLjl5PM3IGkRWI3IiCuK7g/edit).

 ![My Logo]({{ '/assets/images/20220510_disco_diffusion2.png' | relative_url }})
 {: style="width: 100%;" class="center"}